dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
-yeah exactly and
+yes exactly and
-then that that cost could be subsidized by sort of like a coin based reward similar to Bitcoin mining where you know people are getting paid to perform this
+then that cost could be subsidized by sort of like a coin based reward similar to Bitcoin mining where you know people are getting paid to perform this